 NAV = [Assets – Liabilities] / Shares Outstanding

 All of these data points are provided on a daily basis, including exactly what the fund is holding.
 This transparency frequently is touted as a major benefit of an ETF.
 Mutual and closed-end funds are not required to provide portfolio holdings on a daily basis.
 A mutual fund provides a daily NAV but holdings are released quarterly.
 A closed-end fund provides a NAV either daily or weekly with holdings usually released quarterly.
 In an ETF, you are able to see the exact assets and aggregate liabilities of the fund at any time.
 This is also a factor which has worked to prevent style drift in the products.

 The easiest way to calculate the NAV of an ETF is to use the creation unit (CU) and total cash published daily.

 NAV = [Σ (Shares per each component stock * Last Price) / CU Shares] + [Total Cash / CU Shares]

 The NAV of an ETF is represented in share price terms.
 This is why you would be dividing the asset totals by shares outstanding and the creation unit calculations by the creation unit share amount.

-The IIV or the IOPV is the calculation of the most recent value of the fund based on market prices of the underlying securities.
+The IIV or the indicative optimized portfolio value (IOPV) is the calculation of the most recent value of the fund based on market prices of the underlying securities.
 Although the NAV is important for the calculation of prior end-of-day valuation statistics, the IOPV is critical for bringing you a step closer to the actual trading value of an ETF during the trading day.
-It is important to distinguish what this number actually is for two reasons:
+It is important to distinguish what this number actually is for 2 reasons: